sbabic/swupdate/_sources/overview.txt

 It is different is if the U-Boot environment must be updated, that is a common practice.
-U-Boot provides a double copy of the whole environment, and updating the environment from swupdate is power-off safe.
+U-Boot provides a double copy of the whole environment, and updating the environment from SWUpdate is power-off safe.
 Other boot loaders can or cannot have this feature.